marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Capstone - Project#3 Azure Machine Learning Engineer/README.md

 ## Screen Recording

 Provide a link to a screen recording of the Capstone Project in action.
-[Link](https://drive.google.com/file/d/1qtM8zfoJqRLEoU5M96Ot8S0wXlTIKJf0/view?usp=sharing) ->The Short Time 5 mintes
+[Link](https://drive.google.com/file/d/1qtM8zfoJqRLEoU5M96Ot8S0wXlTIKJf0/view?usp=sharing) -> 5 mintes

 Provide a link to a screen recording of the Capstone Project in action.
-[Link](https://drive.google.com/file/d/1auJXAn2Ptf3zimwOi9bc2BUuWtngAc45/view?usp=sharing)The long time 10 mintes
+[Link](https://drive.google.com/file/d/1auJXAn2Ptf3zimwOi9bc2BUuWtngAc45/view?usp=sharing) 10 mintes

+## Acknowledgement
+I would like to thank Udacity for the course work and Microsoft for providing this opportunity.
+I have used dataset from Kaggle and would like to thank them for providing it.
+Resources used to complete the project are Kaggle, Udacity course work, scikit learn documentation and microsoft azure documentation.